 It sounds cold, but the program of recovery isn't for those who need it; it's for those who want it.
 As recovering addicts, our job isn't to engage in controversy, publicly arguing down those who hold differing views.
 Our job is to get into recovery, stay there, get on with our lives, and by our example carry the message of recovery to the still suffering addict.

 And those commercials promising a guaranteed cure for addiction ("not based on any Twelve Step program"), when they come on the air?
-"Inner peace, inner peace, in-in-in . . . inner peace---Would whoever has the remote please change the damned station?"
+"Inner peace, inner peace, in-in-in . . . inner peace---Would whoever has the remote please change the damned channel?"